BotulismSkip to the navigation

 Botulism from more unusual sources, such as chopped garlic in oil, chile peppers, tomatoes, improperly handled baked potatoes wrapped in aluminum foil, and home-canned or fermented fish, have occurred.
 To prevent this, refrigerate oils with garlic or herbs and serve baked potatoes while they are still hot.

-Do not give raw (unpasteurized) honey or corn syrup to children younger than 12 months.
+Do not give honey to children younger than 12 months.
 It can contain spores of C. botulinum.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine